Japanese submarine Ro-64: Pre-World War II

 Ro-64 was recommissioned on 25 March 1933, resuming active service in Submarine Division 24 and in the Sasebo Guard Squadron in the Sasebo Naval District.
 The division′s service in the Sasebo Guard Squadron ended on 15 November 1934, after which it was assigned directly to the Sasebo Naval District until 1 December 1936, when it was assigned to the Sasebo Defense Squadron.
 Sources differ on Ro-64′s status between 1 December 1936 and 1 May 1939, both implying that she remained active during that time and stating that she was out of commission in the Sasebo Naval District in Fourth Reserve from 1 December 1936 to 1 March 1939 and then in Second Reserve until 1 May 1939.
+She helped Royal Thai Navy submarine crews perform dive training sometime after September 1937.

 On 1 May 1939, Ro-64 was assigned to the Chinkai Defense Division on the south coast of Chōsen.
 She returned to Submarine Division 24 and the Sasebo Naval District on 1 July 1939.
 On 15 November 1939, she was reassigned to Submarine Division 33 in the Kure Naval District for service at the submarine school at Kure, Japan.
 She was decommissioned on 20 March 1940, but returned to commission on 26 July 1940 and resumed service in Submarine Division 33 at the submarine school.

 On 15 November 1939, Submarine Division 33 was reassigned to Submarine Squadron 7 in the 4th Fleet in the Combined Fleet.
 When the Imperial Japanese Navy deployed for the upcoming conflict in the Pacific, Ro-64 was at Kwajalein in the Marshall Islands with the other submarines of Submarine Division 33, Ro-63 and Ro-68.
 She received the message "Climb Mount Niitaka 1208" (Niitakayama nobore 1208) from the Combined Fleet on 2 December 1941, indicating that war with the Allies would commence on 8 December 1941 Japan time, which was on 7 December 1941 on the other side of the International Date Line in Hawaii, where Japanese plans called for the war to open with their attack on Pearl Harbor.